 - Using the wrong fluid can badly damage brake system parts.
-For example, just a few drops of mineral-based oil, such as engine oil, in your brake system can damage brake system parts so badly that they'll have to be replaced.
-Don't let someone put in the wrong kind of fluid. - If you spill brake fluid on your vehicle's painted surfaces, the paint finish can be damaged.
+For example, just a few drops of mineral-based oil, such as engine oil, in your brake system can damage brake system parts so badly that they will have to be replaced.
+Do not let someone put in the wrong kind of fluid. - If you spill brake fluid on your vehicle's painted surfaces, the paint finish can be damaged.
 Be careful not to spill brake fluid on your vehicle.
 If you do, wash it off immediately.
-See "Appearance Care" in the Index.
+See Appearance Care on page 5-104.